Engee documentation

 end

-As can be seen from the code comments, this callback function declares constants and variables, defines constants and default values for variables.
-You should pay attention to the fact that to determine the location and time zone, the model accesses an external site, which determines the geographical coordinates using the IP connection point, and transmits the page as an HTML object to the Engee workspace.
+As you can see from the code comments, this callback function declares constants and variables, defines constants and default values for variables.
+You should pay attention to the fact that to determine the location and time zone, the model accesses an external site, which uses the IP connection point to determine the geographical coordinates, and transmits the page as an HTML object to the Engee workspace.
 At the same time, during code generation, you can set the flag CG_start = 1 in the file CG_start.jl in order to manually define the channels for setting variables.

 Tab </> PresaveFunc The callback code contains the following code: